Star Wars: Episode I - Cloak Of DeceptionHot

 Trimmed podracers' engines startup sequece.

-Musical score added to the podrace from the 'Shadows of the Empire' soundtrack and from 'A New Hope.'
-Podrace edited to accommodate new music.
+*Removed previously added musical score to the podrace from the 'Shadows of the Empire' soundtrack and from 'A New Hope.'

 Trimmed bad child acting during scene where Anakin discovers he has been freed.